 - Pain or tenderness when the tendon is gently pressed where it attaches to the upper arm bone, over the inside of the elbow.

-- Pain near the elbow when the wrist is bent forward.
+- Pain near the elbow when the wrist is bent downward against resistance.

 - You may have x-rays to rule out other possible causes.

 The first step is to rest your arm and avoid the activity that causes your symptoms for at least 2 to 3 weeks or longer, until the pain goes away.
 You may also want to:

 - Put ice on the inside of your elbow 3 to 4 times a day for 15 to 20 minutes.

 - Take an NSAID medicine.
 These include ibuprofen (Motrin, Advil), naproxen (Aleve), or aspirin.

 - Do stretching and strengthening exercises.
 Your provider may suggest certain exercises, or you may have physical or occupational therapy.